mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 For making short GIFs, you can use the following programs:

-* `Peek <https://github.com/phw/peek>`_ -- This one has an appimage and a very easy user-interface.
+* `Peek <https://github.com/phw/peek>`_ -- This one has an AppImage and a very easy user-interface.
 Like many screenrecording programs it does show trouble on Wayland.

 macOS
 ~~~~~